 International Admission

-The University of Richmond values a diverse campus which brings students from all backgrounds and experiences together in an inclusive, caring community dedicated to personal and intellectual growth.
+The University of Richmond values a global campus which brings students from all backgrounds.
 Students from over 80 countries come to Richmond to study.
 They are actively engaged in campus life and enrich classroom learning on a daily basis.

 The University welcomes applications from all students regardless of citizenship or residency.
 All applications are reviewed holistically and the unique accomplishments and attributes of each applicant are considered within the context of their educational environment.
 We look forward to guiding and supporting you through the U.S. application process.